 - It is desirable, wherever possible, to allow the education or employment of a child to proceed without interruption

 - It is desirable, wherever possible, to allow a child to reside in his or her own home

 - The penalty imposed on a child for an offence should be no greater than that imposed on an adult who commits an offence of the same kind

-- It is desirable that children who commit offences be assisted with their reintegration into the community so as to sustain family and community ties
+- It is desirable that children who commit offences get assistance with their reintegration into the community so as to sustain family and community ties

 - It is desirable that children who commit offences accept responsibility for their actions and, wherever possible, make reparation for their actions

 - Subject to the other principles described, consideration should be given to the effect of any crime on the victim.

-Our seasoned criminal defence solicitors understand how to assist children caught up in the law and treat every case with confidentiality and sensitivity.
+Our seasoned criminal defence solicitors understand how to assist children caught up in the law.
+We treat every case with confidentiality and sensitivity.
 We make an intimidating process easier for everyone.
-We have particular experience with members of marginalised communities, such as indigenous peoples and refugees, and are aware of their unique circumstances.
+In particular, we have experience with members of marginalised communities.
+For example, indigenous peoples and refugees, and we are aware of their unique circumstances.

-Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
+Please contact us if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
 Alternatively, you can call us on (02) 9261 4281 or leave us a message through our online contact form.